 - The management team will continue to engage with boat operators to ensure that outward and inbound trips are scheduled in such a way as to ensure that visitors have a minimum of 2.5 hours on the island, which is judged to be sufficient time for them to ascend the steps to the monastery, absorb a guided tour and return to sea level.
 This is necessary to avoid visitors hurrying on the steps or other location where care is required. - The management team will continue to engage with boat operators during the season to implement phased arrivals to the island each morning.
-This is done: - takes account of any protected species that to ensure that visitor-accessible areas do not become crowded to a point where safety in certain congested choke-points becomes a concern; - takes account of any protected species that to ensure that heavy concentrations of visitors in particular areas do not cause avoidable wear and tear on structures and flora or stress to birdlife; and - takes account of any protected species that to ensure that the limited capacity of the guide team to engage properly with visitors is used to best effect and that the quality of the visitor experience is not compromised by the presence of too many tourists congregating at any one particular point.
+This is done: - to ensure that visitor-accessible areas do not become crowded to a point where safety in certain congested choke-points becomes a concern: - to ensure that heavy concentrations of visitors in particular areas does not cause avoidable wear and tear on structures and flora or stress to birdlife;

-Particular care will be taken to manage the transfer of people from boats to the island pier safely.
+- to ensure that the limited capacity of the guide team to engage properly with visitors is used to best effect and that the quality of the visitor experience is not compromised by the presence of too many tourists congregating at the historic site at once. - Particular care will be taken to manage the transfer of people from boats to the island pier safely.
 The management team will continue to engage with boat operators to ensure that the procedures for this transfer are managed properly with, in particular, enough experienced staff available on vessels to assist passengers ashore.